Nova Scotia Human Rights Commission

 Know your Human Rights

 The human rights of Nova Scotians are protected in many ways.
 First, the Nova Scotia Human Rights Act is a law that makes it illegal to discriminate in this province.
 But this law doesn’t apply in all cases.
 When Nova Scotians do business with the Government of Canada, or with a business regulated by the federal government, the Nova Scotia Human Rights Act does not apply.
-Instead, there is a Canadian law called the Canadian Human Rights Act that offers protection.
+Instead, the Canadian Human Rights Act offers that protection.

 You'll find a downloadable version of our new Human Rights Education brochure here.